lexerotk/simple-keypresser/README.md

 > [!IMPORTANT]
-> THE APP IS STILL IN DEVELOPMENT AND UNSTABLE.
-MIGHT CAUSE ISSUES.
+> DONT USE THE APP FOR NOW.
+ITS VERY UNSTABLE AND CAUSING ISSUES.

 # Simple KeyPresser
 Simple KeyPresser is an app helps you to automate pressing a specific key with a specific delay.
 Purpose of this app is mainly for using it on games.
 Coded with Python 3.